Boxer Rebellion: Analysis of the Boxers

 Some American churchmen spoke out in support of the Boxers.
 In 1912, the evangelist George F. Pentecost said that the Boxer uprising was a:

 "patriotic movement to expel the 'foreign devils' – just that – the foreign devils".
 "Suppose", he said, "the great nations of Europe were to put their fleets together, came over here, seize Portland, move on down to Boston, then New York, then Philadelphia, and so on down the Atlantic Coast and around the Gulf of Galveston?
 Suppose they took possession of these port cities, drove our people into the hinterland, built great warehouses and factories, brought in a body of dissolute agents, and calmly notified our people that henceforward they would manage the commerce of the country?
 Would we not have a Boxer movement to drive those foreign European Christian devils out of our country?"

 The Indian Bengali Rabindranath Tagore attacked the European colonialists.
 A number of Indian soldiers in the British Indian Army sympathised with the cause of the Boxers, and in 1994 the Indian military returned a bell looted by British soldiers in the Temple of Heaven to China.

+Some Western observers emphasized the Boxers' superstition and irrationality.
+Among other examples, they pointed to the fact that the drought which helped give to the movement had been compounded by false, widespread rumours that Christians were poisoning wells.
+Many Western accounts at the time of the rebellion used it portray a narrative of China as a superstitious land.

 The events also left a longer impact.
 Historian Robert Bickers noted that the Boxer Rebellion served as an equivalent to the Indian Rebellion of 1857 for the British government, and agitated the Yellow Peril among the British public.
 He adds that later events like the Northern Expedition during the 1920s, and even the activities of the Red Guards during the 1960s, were perceived as standing in the shadow of the Boxers.

 History textbooks in Taiwan and Hong Kong often present the Boxer as irrational, but the central government textbooks in mainland China have described the Boxer movement as an anti-imperialist, patriotic peasant movement that failed by the lack of leadership from the modern working class—and the international army as an invading force.
 In recent decades, however, large-scale projects of village interviews and explorations of archival sources have led historians in China to take a more nuanced view.
 Some non-Chinese scholars, such as Joseph Esherick, have seen the movement as anti-imperialist, but others hold that the concept "nationalistic" is anachronistic because the Chinese nation had not been formed, and the Boxers were more concerned with regional issues.
 Paul Cohen's recent study includes a survey of "the Boxers as myth", which shows how their memory was used in changing ways in 20th-century China from the New Culture Movement to the Cultural Revolution.